 As a word of caution, don’t judge other entrepreneurs’ lives by what they post on social media.
-Social media is a stage (or an awkward political soapbox for your distant relatives), and there’s a certain amount of manufacture and production that goes in to what people choose to broadcast on that platform.
+Social media is a stage, and there’s a certain amount of manufacture and production that goes in to what people choose to broadcast on that platform.

 Even your colleagues who only post good news, inspirational anecdotes, and overall positivity know what it’s like to feel self-doubt and take a hit to that entrepreneurial spirit.
 After all, we’re all only human.